apk/div-utils/README.md

 argument that is taken as a file, and the token `run-on-change` must appear in the first dozen lines, followed by arguments.
 Thus you can put the actual command into the file you are testing.
+In that line, `%` signs are replaced with the base name of the containing file, so `# run-on-change % -- ruby %` works.

 File names in the dependents list can be globs
 (on the command line as well as in a `run-on-change`